ncphillips/makersasylum.com/summer-program-in-advanced-robotics-and-ai.md

     early on.
 The application of these technologies are broad.
 The program aims to be a platform where young minds will build their foundation to face challenges in their journey of being global citizens
+- template: body-copy
+  content: |-
+    # **Program framework**

+    The programs learning modules are a result of a burning curiosity towards integrating technology in learning new skills.
+Participants get to learn how these technologies work and what all goes into it from scratch in a **fun**, **playful** and an **open** **environment**, all of which supports a child’s nature for picking up new skills.
+Core learning values are subtly embedded in the programs structure.

+    On successful completion, the participants will have learnt:

+     1. The science and technology behind Robotics and AI
+     2. 3D printing technology
+     3. How to code
+     4. Basics of electronics and applications of an Arduino board
+     5. How to be efficient hackers of any designed system
+     6. How to use tools to achieve desired tasks
+     7. How to tackle unforeseen challenges
+     8. How to work in a team
+     9. How to chalk their own goals
+    10. How to evaluate their own progress when learning new skills
 date: 2019-04-08 20:36:29 +0530
 published: false